schar/comp-sem/exercises/week4.md

 ```

-**Important note**: if GHCi complains `parse error on input`, make sure that,
+**Important note**: if GHCi complains `parse error on input`, you should make
-when un-commenting lines, you delete `--␣`, not just `--`.
-In other words, you
+sure that, when un-commenting lines, you're deleting `--␣`, not just `--`.
+In
-need to get rid of the space after `--` too.
-So the following is ok, but
+other words, you need to get rid of the space after `--` too.
+So the following
-placing any more spaces between the bird-tracks and `blahBlah` would lead to a
+is ok, but placing any more spaces between the bird-tracks and `blahBlah` would
-horrible error.
+lead to a horrible error.
 Sad!

 ``` {.haskell}